BrainSpate Logo

 Ambassador Pattern

 The Ambassador Pattern is a design pattern that acts as a gateway or intermediary between different systems or components within an application.
-In eCommerce, it can be used to simplify communication with external services like payment gateways, shipping providers, or third-party APIs.
+In eCommerce, it can simplify communication with external services such as payment gateways, shipping providers, and third-party APIs.

 Key Components of the Ambassador Pattern